greggman/wgpu-matrix/README.md

 mat4.inverse(camera, view);
 ```

-For me, most of the stuff I do in WebGPU, the supposed performance I might loss from using the convenient style is so small as to be unmeasurable.
-I'd prefer to be stay convenient and then, if and only if I find a performance issue, then I might bother to switch to the performant style.
+For me, most of the stuff I do in WebGPU, the supposed performance I might lose
+from using the convenient style is so small as to be unmeasurable.
+I'd prefer to
+stay convenient and then, if and only if I find a performance issue, then I
+might bother to switch to the performant style.

 As the saying goes [*premature optimization is the root of all evil.*](https://softwareengineering.stackexchange.com/questions/80084/is-premature-optimization-really-the-root-of-all-evil) 😉